HL7NZ/hpi/input/pagecontent/general.md

 They are determined to be the same person, and the identifier 96YYY is deprecated (made dormant) in favour of 92ZZRR.

-A GET call of GET [host]/Practitioner/92ZZRR) will return
+A GET call of GET [host]/Practitioner/92ZZRR) or GET [host]/Practitioner/96YYYY) will return the same response

 ```